JamesStallworthy/Flight-LogBook/README.md

 - [ ] Select where log book is saved

 # Outstanding issues
-Application sometimes crashes on close due to the way the csv is written on close.
+- [ ] Application sometimes crashes on close due to the way the csv is written on close.
 Need to investigate.
+- [ ] When editing, pull the step correctly into the input field

 # Future maybes
 - [ ] Mobile?